Vera Jordanova: Career

+Modeling

 Shortly after she moved to Finland, she was discovered by the premiere Finnish modeling agency Paparazzi.

 Soon Vera was seen on national magazine covers, advertising campaigns, TV commercials and became a familiar face in the Finnish media.

 Modeling opened the doors to traveling abroad and with that to work for internationally known designers and brands.
 Vera spent the next ten years living and working in Milan, Paris, Hamburg, Cape Town, Barcelona, Miami, Los Angeles and New York. and the Czech Republic's June 2007 edition of Esquire.

-Vera has modeled for designers and brands such as Karl Lagerfeld, Thierry Mugler, Isabel Marant, Jean Charles de Castelbajac, Claude Montana, Armand Basi,Clarins, Marimekko, Felina Lingerie, Bacardi, Budweiser, Schweppes, Speedo, Lexus, Saks 5th Ave and Stilla to name a few.
+Vera has modeled for designers and brands such as Karl Lagerfeld, Thierry Mugler, Isabel Marant, Jean Charles de Castelbajac, Claude Montana, Armand Basi, Clarins, Marimekko, Felina Lingerie, Bacardi, Budweiser, Schweppes, Speedo, Lexus, Saks 5th Ave and Stilla to name a few.

 Jordanova was featured in the 2006 Maxim calendar and has appeared in FHM and the Czech Republic's June 2007 edition of Esquire.